Ayub Khan: Defence spending

 During the Ayub era, the navy was able to introduce submarines and slowly modified itself by acquiring warships.
 However, Ayub drastically reduced funding of the military in the 1950s and de-prioritized nuclear weapons in the 1960s.
 The military relied on donations from the United States for major weapons procurements.
 Major funding was made available for military acquisitions and procurement towards conventional weaponry for conventional defence.
 In the 1960s, the Pakistani military acquired American-produced conventional weapons such as Jeep CJs, M48 Patton and M24 Chaffee tanks, M16 rifles, F-86 fighter airplanes, and the submarine PNS Ghazi; all through the US Foreign Military Sales program.
 In 1961, President Ayub started the nation's full-fledged space program in cooperation with the air force, and created the Suparco civilian space agency that launched sounding rockets throughout the 1960s.

-Ayub directed Pakistan's nuclear technology efforts towards electrical power generation, disregarding recommendations to use it for military purposes.
+Ayub prioritized nuclear power generation over the use of nuclear technology for military purposes.
 He reportedly spent ₨.
-721 million on civilian nuclear power plants and related education of engineers and scientists.
+724 million on the civilian Karachi Nuclear Power Plant and related education of engineers and scientists.

 Ayub Khan filled more and more civil administrative positions with army officers, increasing the military's influence over the bureaucracy.
 He expanded the size of the army by more than half from the early 1960s to 1969, and maintained a high level of military spending as a percentage of GDP during that period, peaking in the immediate aftermath of the Indo-Pakistani War of 1965.